 Research Lab: Hughes

-Dr. Sheree Hughes is an Associate Professor and the Chair of the Department of Forensic Science at Sam Houston State University (SHSU), as well as the Director of the Southeast Texas Applied Forensic Science (STAFS) Facility.
+Dr. Sheree Hughes is a Professor and the Chair of the Department of Forensic Science at Sam Houston State University (SHSU), as well as the Director of the Southeast Texas Applied Forensic Science (STAFS) Facility.
 In 2012, Dr. Hughes joined the Department of Forensic science at SHSU as an Assistant Professor of Forensic Science, and also served as the Director of Graduate Programs from 2015 until 2018.
 In the Fall 2018, she moved back to her native Australia for a Senior Lecturer position at the University of Queensland as the Head of the Forensic Biology Human Identification Laboratory.
 However, in the Fall of 2020 Dr. Hughes returned to SHSU to take up the position of Interim Director of the Southeast Texas Applied Forensic Science (STAFS) facility.

 She received her undergraduate science degree in the fields of Human Anatomy and Physiology at the University of Queensland in Australia, and has over 15 years teaching experience in the fields of anatomy and human dissection, histology and forensic anthropology across various universities.
 She also assisted the police service with cases involving skeletal remains in her home state of Queensland.

-In 2012, Sheree completed a PhD in Health Sciences (Forensic Genetics) at Bond University on the Gold Coast in Australia, investigating forensic DNA typing methods for highly degraded samples such as those recovered from mass disasters, shipwrecks and ancient remains in conjunction with DNA repair techniques and phenotypic SNP analysis.
+Sheree completed a PhD in Health Sciences (Forensic Genetics) at Bond University on the Gold Coast in Australia, investigating forensic DNA typing methods for highly degraded samples such as those recovered from mass disasters, shipwrecks and ancient remains in conjunction with DNA repair techniques and phenotypic SNP analysis.

 Dr. Hughes-Stamm